-Clinton won her home state of New York and neighboring New Jersey as well as Massachusetts, where the state's two U.S. senators and the governor had endorsed Obama.
+CNN projected Clinton would win her home state of New York and neighboring New Jersey -- as well as Massachusetts, where the state's two senators and governor had endorsed Obama.

-She also won primaries in Arkansas, where her husband was governor for more than a decade, and neighboring Oklahoma and Tennessee.
+She also was forecast to win primaries in Arkansas, where her husband was governor for more than a decade, and neighboring Oklahoma and Tennessee.

-But Obama won two Deep South states -- Alabama and Georgia -- with overwhelming African-American support despite early endorsements of Clinton by many black officials.
+But CNN projected Obama would win two Deep South states, Alabama and Georgia, with overwhelming African-American support despite early endorsements of Clinton by many black officials.
 And he won caucuses across Midwestern and Rocky Mountain states with mostly white populations -- Colorado, Idaho, Minnesota, North Dakota and Kansas.

-Obama also won primaries in Alaska, Utah, Delaware, Connecticut and Illinois, which sent him to the Senate in 2004.
+Obama also was projected to win primaries in Utah, Delaware, Connecticut and Illinois, which sent him to the U.S. Senate in 2004.

-The Democrats award delegates based on a proportion of the vote, and Tuesday's primaries and caucuses were less decisive than in the Republican races, where many states awarded delegates on a winner-take-all basis.
+Despite the large number of contests, the Democrats award delegates based on a proportion of the vote -- so Tuesday's primaries and caucuses were less decisive than in the Republican races, where many states awarded delegates on a winner-take-all basis.
+Watch how the delegates will be assigned »

-Clinton racked up a string of wins in populous states, but "she's not taking them convincingly," said David Gergen, a former adviser to the Reagan and Clinton administrations.
+While Clinton had racked up a string of wins in populous states, "She's not taking them convincingly," said David Gergen, a former adviser to the Reagan and Clinton administrations.

 "She won New York by 15 points.
 Barack Obama won Illinois by 30 -- his own home state," Gergen said.
 "So it's closer in the delegate camp, but she is moving.
 You get the sense their wagon is continuing to roll."

-Clinton and Obama split the early Democratic contests, with Obama winning the Iowa caucuses and South Carolina primary and Clinton taking the New Hampshire primary and Nevada caucuses.
+Clinton and Obama split the party's early contests, with Obama winning the Iowa caucuses and South Carolina primary and Clinton taking the New Hampshire primary and Nevada caucuses.
 Clinton also won primaries in Florida and Michigan, but those states were stripped of their delegates for moving their primaries up in defiance of the national Democratic Party.
-Watch how the delegates will be assigned »

-Meanwhile, Clinton talked up her projected victory in Massachusetts.
-Obama received endorsements from Sens.
-Edward Kennedy and John Kerry, the latter the 2004 Democratic presidential nominee, and Gov. Deval Patrick.
-Watch Clinton cast her ballot »
+Clinton, meanwhile, talked up her projected victory in Massachusetts.
+Obama got a late surge endorsement from Sen. Edward Kennedy; he also had the support of the state's other senator, John Kerry, the Democrats' 2004 presidential nominee, and Gov. Deval Patrick.

-Her campaign said the results prove Clinton can show strength in places Obama "was expected to win."
-But Obama spokesman Bill Burton pointed out that the senator from Illinois trailed Clinton in Massachusetts by more than 30 points in late January.
+Her campaign said the results show Clinton can show strength in places Obama "was expected to win."
+But Obama spokesman Bill Burton on Massachusetts pointed out that the Illinois senator trailed Clinton by more than 30 points in late January.

 "We're happy for a close result," Burton said.
 E-mail to a friend

-CNN's Candy Crowley, Mark Preston and Suzanne Malveaux contributed to this report.
+CNN's Candy Crowley, Suzanne Malveaux and Mark Preston contributed to this report.